relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

   row would belong to any of the classes.

-  Quantizing the data allows a small memory foot print with fast training without the KNN need of keeping all the training records in memory.
-Retaining only the statistics allows very large training sets.
-The trade off is that it looses some of KNN ability to adjust the number of closest neighbors considered. but training is so fast that the quanta size can be adjusted quickly and memory use is so much smaller that we can afford to keep multiple models with different quanta sizes loaded and updated simultaneously.
+  Quantizing the data allows a small memory foot print with fast training without the need to keep all the training records in memory.
+Retaining only the statistics allows very large training sets with moderate memory use.
+  The trade off is loosing some of
+  KNN ability to adjust the number of closest neighbors considered quick at runtime.
+The offset is that training is so fast that the quanta size can be adjusted quickly.
+The memory use is so much smaller that we can afford to keep multiple models with different quanta sizes loaded and updated simultaneously.